Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 A trial looking at different treatments for people with oropharyngeal cancer (CompARE)

-This trial is looking at what treatment works best for people who have intermediate or high risk oropharyngeal cancer.
-It is supported by Cancer Research UK.
+This trial is for people who have intermediate or high risk oropharyngeal cancer.
+Cancer Research UK supports this trial.

-Doctors divide oropharyngeal cancer into 3 main types, low, intermediate, and high risk.
+Doctors divide oropharyngeal cancer into 3 main types.
+These are low, intermediate, and high risk.
 Doctors think about half of these cancers have the Human Papilloma Virus (HPV) in them.

 Intermediate risk oropharyngeal cancer can be caused by HPV being present and by smoking.
 Higher risk oropharyngeal cancers are those caused by high levels of tobacco smoking or alcohol intake, and are not due to HPV being present.
 Higher risk oropharyngeal cancers don’t respond as well to